 The phosphomolybdenum assay is a critical antioxidant test conducted in a controlled environment to measure the total antioxidant capacity (TAC) of plant extracts.
-The fundamental principle of this assay is that any extract or substance containing antioxidants can reduce Mo (VI) to Mo (V), leading to the formation of green phosphate Mo (V).
-Ascorbic acid, a well-known antioxidant, was used as the reference standard to estimate the TAC of the commercial root powder extract and Pk-AgNPs.
-The TAC was quantified as the Ascorbic Acid Equivalent Concentration (AAEC) (35).
+The fundamental principle of this assay is that any extract or substance containing antioxidants can reduce Mo (VI) to Mo (V), leading to the formation of green phosphate

+Fig. 4.
+Regression line produced by standard, Ascorbic Acid.